EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: Discussions Conclusions

 We also explored the merging history of the $z=0$ galaxy population to determine what role mergers play in the buildup of stellar mass.
 Our model shows that galaxies with $\log_{10}(m/M_{\odot})\lesssim11$ grow almost entirely through \textit{in-situ} star formation, with accreted material accounting for $\leq10$ per cent of the total stellar mass.
 Furthermore, this accreted material is overwhelmingly deposited in minor or mini mergers, with $\geq 90$ per cent of accreted stellar mass attributed to mergers with $\mu\geq4$.
 For more massive galaxies $\log_{10}(m/M_{\odot})\gtrsim 11$, galaxy-galaxy mergers play a critical role in the buildup of mass.
 In these galaxies, accreted material accounts for as much as $80$ per cent of the total stellar mass for some galaxies.
 In these cases the stellar mass is largely deposited through major mergers, where as much as $90$ per cent of the total accreted mass is delivered through mergers with $\mu\leq4$.

 Our results indicate that \textsc{emerge} can accurately predict the galaxy merger rate out to high redshift.
 We are able to not only compute the cosmic merger rate of galaxies but explore the individual merging history of each galaxy in our simulation volume.
-Additionally, we have shown that mock observables derived from our simulation are in excellent agreement with recent observations.
+Additionally, we have shown that mock observables derived from our simulation agree with recent observations within a factor $\sim2$, at least when spectroscopic data is available \citep{Ventou2017}.
 Despite these successes, additional work is needed to narrow the gap between model predictions and observations.
 In particular, the mass and redshift dependencies of the observation timescales for close galaxy pairs has to be addressed in more detail.
 Lastly, at the time of the analysis our model did not include any information about the gas properties or orbital configurations of merging systems.
 These additional details may be necessary to form a complete understanding of the impact of galaxy merging on the star formation properties, and radial distribution of mass in observed galaxies.